segmentio/segment-docs/src/connections/storage/data-lakes/data-lakes-manual-setup.md

 ## Step 2 - Configure an EMR cluster

 Segment requires access to an EMR cluster to perform necessary data processing.
-We recommend starting with a small cluster, with the option to add more compute resources as required.
+For best results, start with a small cluster and add more compute resources as required.

 ### Configure the hardware and networking configuration